Nitric oxide is a signalling molecule that is formed by combining nitrogen and oxygen, to help improve blood flow, cognition and workout capacity (1).

 A study undertaken by Professor Ian Forsyth at the University of Leicester (2008) found that nitric oxide “can change the computational ability of the brain” (24).

-Nitric oxide is responsible for erections.To get an erection, blood needs to flow into chambers of your penis called the corpus cavernosa.
+3. Nitric oxide can improve erections and help fight off erectile dysfunction.To get an erection, blood needs to flow into chambers of your penis called the corpus cavernosa.
 Once the chambers are filled with blood they can expand causing an erection.

 The chambers are supplied via blood vessels, when these become damaged it can lead to erectile dysfunction.
 Nitric oxide can help prevent this by widening blood vessels, which in turn improves blood flow to the penis.